Authentic Lessons for 21st Century Learning

 Inform the participants that you will be modeling how to make lessons more authentic and engaging during this session while incorporating the ISTE standards.

 Display slide 8.
 Ask participants to think about the seven ISTE standards they just discussed and which one they might be most comfortable with teaching.
 Share the link or QR code for participants to access the Canva presentation.
 Direct participants’ attention to page 2 of the presentation.
-Preview the activity by explaining that they are to first find the ISTE standard they feel most comfortable teaching.
+Preview the activity by explaining that they are to first consider the ISTE standard they feel most comfortable teaching.
 Then following the directions in the presentation, they are to go to page 3 and click on the standard they are most comfortable teaching.

-Display slide 9 and direct participants to add a sticky note (by selecting the Elements tab and searching for “sticky note”) with the question they should ask themselves when determining which tech tool is the best to use.
+Display slide 9 and direct participants to add a sticky note to the Canva presentation (by selecting the Elements tab and searching for “sticky note”) with the question they should ask themselves when determining which tech tool is the best to use.
 Model for the participants how to use the sticky note feature.
 Start the timer on the slide and have the participants answer the question “What are some questions we should ask to determine if a tech tool is the best solution?”

 Explain

-20 Minute(s)
+25 Minute(s)

 Display slide 10 and remind participants about the activity they completed when they first walked in the room.
 Inform participants they will be working in groups of 4-6 (depending on the size of the session) to create a short Canva presentation on the ISTE standard that they feel is most challenging.
 Share with participants that the instructions for the activity are also on page 11 in the Canva presentation.
 Once they are clear on the activity, direct them to the pages that correspond to the standard they are working on.
 Note that each standard is easily identifiable with a distinct color for quick identification.
 They can also use page 12 in the Canva presentation which has each standard hyperlinked to send participants to the first page of their mini-presentation.